sagar25092006/calculator/README.md

 The program runs in a loop and presents the following options:

-1.calculator
+- 1.calculator
-2.history
+- 2.history
-3.clear history
+- 3.clear history
-4.exit
+- 4.exit

 ## Sample output

-enter the choice
+- enter the choice
- 1 for calculator
+- 1 for calculator
- 2 for history
+- 2 for history
- 3 for deleting history
+- 3 for deleting history
- 4 for exit
+- 4 for exit
-enter the choice 1
+- enter the choice 1
-enter the num1 12
+- enter the num1 12
-enter the num2 4
+- enter the num2 4
-enter the operation /
+- enter the operation /
-Division =  3.0
+- Division =  3.0

-enter the choice
+- enter the choice
- 1 for calculator
+- 1 for calculator
- 2 for history
+- 2 for history
- 3 for deleting history
+- 3 for deleting history
- 4 for exit
+- 4 for exit
-enter the choice 2
+- enter the choice 2
-history
+- history
-1. 12 / 4 = 3.0
+- 1. 12 / 4 = 3.0